 Gastroesophageal reflux disease (GERD) is a medical condition that leads to a burning sensation in the chest.
 This sensation usually occurs after consuming certain foods and beverages.
 There are some other triggers of GERD, like lack of sleep, stress, and lack of physical activity.
 The symptoms can manifest suddenly, causing discomfort and frustration.
 A careful analysis of the trigger foods for GERD can help narrow down the causes, which, in turn, can help prevent attacks.
+Be advised that GERD symptoms may mask a more serious bowel disease (such as Crohn’s or colitis) and require doctor-supervised treatments.

 Here are some of the common trigger foods for GERD, and also some ways to track these triggers and avoid them: